Vitamin D Deficiency in Children – Causes, Signs, and Prevention

 Vitamin D Dosage for Children

 Vitamin D deficiency in children can either be mild or severe.
 Treatment and the dosage would depend on the condition.
 In either case, a paediatrician should be consulted.
 For children above 1 year of age, the recommended dosage of Vitamin D is 400 IU.
-But before you consider this for your child, you must check with your child’s doctor.
+Children aged 1-18 years old require 400 to 600 IU daily (5).
+However, before considering this for your child, consult with your child’s doctor.

-Treatment for Vitamin D deficiency in kids should be done as per the degree of severity of the deficiency and on the advice of a paediatrician.
-But here’s how you can get started to help your child tackle Vitamin D deficiency.
+Treatment for Vitamin D deficiency in kids should be administered according to the severity of the deficiency and under the guidance of a paediatrician.
+Here’s how you can get started to help your child address a Vitamin D deficiency.

-• Ensure that your child gets enough sunlight daily.
+• Ensure your child gets enough sunlight every day.

 • Your child must eat a healthy and balanced diet.

-• Stoss therapy or high dose Vitamin D therapy can help when the deficiency is severe.
-But checking with a doctor is a must before trying this therapy.
+• Stoss therapy or high-dose Vitamin D therapy can help when the deficiency is severe.
+However, consulting a doctor is essential before attempting this therapy.

-• Injections of Vitamin D may be administered to fussy children who do not take oral medicines.
+• Injections of Vitamin D may be administered to fussy children who are unable to take oral medications.
 The effects generally last for about 6 months.

-• It may be recommended to take calcium and phosphorous supplements along with Vitamin D to help build stronger bones.
+• It may be recommended to take calcium and phosphorus supplements along with Vitamin D to help build stronger bones.

 How Can You Prevent Vitamin D Deficiency in Children?

-• Allow your child to play outdoors in sunlight daily.
+• Allow your child to play outdoors in sunlight daily (8).

-• If the deficiency is present the paediatrician will advice Vitamin D supplements for kids from the first day of life itself.
+• If the deficiency is present, the paediatrician will advise Vitamin D supplements for kids from the first day of life itself.

 • Ensure you prepare food rich in multivitamins as the child grows.